DunZhang/DomainSpecificThesaurus/README.rst

     "other":["firefox","chrome","opera"]}
     }

-Except for domain-specific thesaurus, the package also provide several useful modules, for example, **DomainTerm** for extracting domain-specific term and **WordDiscrimination** for classifying words (e.g. abbreviation, synonyms).
+Except for domain-specific thesaurus, the package also provides several useful modules, for example, **DomainTerm** for extracting domain-specific term and **WordDiscrimination** for discriminate words (e.g. abbreviation, synonyms).

 Domain-Specific term
 ::::::::::::::::::::::::::::::

 **DomainTerm** can automatically extract domain-specific terms from domain corpus.
-For example, *Javascript* in computer science and technology and *karush kuhn tucker* in mathematics.
+For example, *Javascript* in the domain of  computer science and technology and *karush kuhn tucker* in domain of mathematics.

 Abbreviations and Synonyms
 :::::::::::::::::::::::::::

 The module **WordDiscrimination** can divide semantic-related words into different types.
+The default module can recognize semantic related words as `abbreviation` and `synonym`.
+Note that, in our module, the `synonym` means that two words are semantic related word and they are morphological similar.
 For example, *ie* is the abbreviation of *internet explorer* and *javascripts* is the synonym of *javascript*.